Areas in Angkor:

 Home / Asia / Cambodia / Angkor / Angkor Temples /

-Total visiting time: minimum 2 hours up to one day
+Total visiting time: 2 hours including the uphill climb

 View Siem Reap in a larger map